dakadkart/xyz-documentation/docs/cli/topics/index.md

 ## Introduction

-As mentioned before, the HERE CLI was built to make your life as a developer working with HERE APIs easier.
+As mentioned before, the HERE Data Hub CLI was built to make your life as a developer working with HERE Data Hub APIs easier.
 It allows you to quickly try out new APIs to see how they behave before you get on to your keyboard to actually develop an application.
 It can also be used to easily script common, repetitive tasks or help in testing application logic or data.

 ## Quick Start

-HERE CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.
+HERE Data Hub CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.

 ### Install Node.js and npm

-To use the new HERE CLI, you should have npm installed.
+To use the new HERE Data Hub CLI, you should have npm installed.
 The best way is to go to [nodejs.org](https://nodejs.org/en/download/) and install the appropriate package for your system (both 8.x LTS and 10.x Current should work).